LingyvKong/OneChart/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/DATA_LICENSE)

 **Usage and License Notices**: The data, code, and checkpoint are intended and licensed for research use only.
-They are also restricted to use that follow the license agreement of Vary, Opt, and LLaVA.
+They are also restricted to use that follow the license agreement of Vary, Opt.

 ## Citation